 Voting and Habit Formation in the United States

-Differential rates of voter turnout may contribute to disparities in political influence between the rich and the poor.
+Differential rates of voter turnout may contribute to disparities in political influence between individuals of different income levels.
 Researchers used a randomized evaluation to evaluate the impact of face-to-face canvassing and direct mail appeals during an election year on voting behavior.
 These interventions significantly increased voter turnout not only that year but also in the election a year after.
 The enduring influence of the interventions suggests that habit formation may play a powerful role in shaping voting behavior.

 In democratic countries, voting is regarded as an important form of citizen participation in local decision-making.
-Differential rates of voter turnout may contribute to disparities in political influence between the rich and the poor.
+Differential rates of voter turnout may contribute to disparities in political influence between individuals of different income levels.
 One proposed factor to explain voting behavior is habit: people are more likely to vote in the current election if they voted in previous elections.
 Although this hypothesis is grounded in psychological theories, there is little empirical evidence for or against it.
 This study investigates the role of habit in voting behavior in a developed-country context.

 Context of the evaluation

 This study took place in New Haven, Connecticut, a city of approximately 100,000 residents, and focused on its 1998 and 1999 elections.
 In 1998, the city had no municipal contests, but there were major state and federal elections.
 In 1999, the city held elections for mayor and the Board of Aldermen.